-To put it mildly, these are not the best of times.
-However, it’s still possible to have a normal pregnancy and deliver a healthy baby.
-Read on to learn more about the impact of your choice.
+Even during the pandemic, it’s still possible to have a normal pregnancy and deliver a healthy baby.
+Read on to learn more about things to consider and COVID-19 vaccines before and during pregnancy.

 If You’re Not Yet Pregnant, But Want to Be

-COVID-19 hasn’t just made an impact on health, it has badly damaged our economy and jeopardized funding for public programs, had a significant impact on our health care system, and profoundly affected almost every part of life in this country.
-Even though there is much reason to hope and believe we’ll have a vaccine near the end of this year, it’s still too early to predict anything.
-Among the facts you will need to consider:
+COVID-19 hasn’t just made an impact on health, it has badly damaged our economy, jeopardized funding for public programs, had a significant impact on our health care system, and profoundly affected almost every part of life in this country.
+Other facts to consider:

 - Once you are pregnant, you will have to see the doctor regularly to protect your health and the health of your baby.
-Though some of these visits can be done with a telehealth screening, many of these visits will have to be in-person.
-AltaMed and other health facilities are taking precautions to keep patients and staff safe, but it is impossible to,eliminate every risk.
+Although some of these visits can be done with a telehealth screening, many of these visits will have to be in-person.
+AltaMed and other health facilities are taking precautions to keep patients and staff safe, but it is impossible to eliminate every risk.

-- The costs of trying to get pregnant, getting prenatal care, and then delivery and after can add up.
-If your job or your health insurance aren’t secure, it may be tough to pay for.
+- The costs of trying to get pregnant, receiving prenatal care, delivery, and follow-up care can add up.
+If your job or your health insurance aren’t secure, it may be tough to cover the expenses.

-- As Los Angeles struggles with coronavirus and we are asked to avoid unnecessary trips, you may find yourself with less in-person support from friends and family.
+- As Los Angeles struggles with coronavirus and asks people to avoid unnecessary trips, you may find yourself with less in-person support from friends and family.
 And, whether you’re trying to get pregnant, are pregnant, or already have a baby, mixing with people outside of your household could potentially expose you to COVID-19.

 If You’re Already Pregnant, There are Risks, But They’re Low